kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-7 Terraform Functions and Expressions/Readme.md

 ## Introduction
-- What are Terraform Functions and Expressions
-- Why They Matter for Infrastructure as Code

 Terraform is a powerful IaC tool because of its declarative nature, but in declarative languages, certain types of tasks, like repeating a piece of logic(for-loops) or conditional logic (if-statements), are usually required.
 How can you conditionally configure resources, for example, by building a Terraform module that can provide specific resources for some users but not for others, if declarative languages do not support if-statements?

 The good news is that Terraform has several primitives that let you perform specific kinds of loops, if-statements, and other operations, including the meta parameter count, for_each and for expressions, a ternary operator, a lifecycle block called create_before_destroy, and other built-in functions.